ShadowySupercode/gitrepublic/GPRS-1.md

 - The `r` tag MUST indicate one or more URLs at which the object can be found.
 - The `m` tag MAY be included to indicate the MIME type of the object.
 - The `client` tag, as defined in [NIP-89](https://github.com/nostr-protocol/nips/blob/master/89.md), MAY be included to indicate a preferred client for handling the Nostr event and its associated object.
+- The `hash` tag MUST be used when the object's unique identifier is a hash to indicate the hash method used.

 ### Event Format